 However, none of the aforementioned works specifically address both EE and cooperative communication in the context of industrial SNs, which require high reliability and low latency.
 Our recent work in \cite{Hashempour} investigates power-efficient algorithms for cooperative communication in IIoT systems, but it focuses solely on communication within SNs and does not consider FL.
 Building on this foundation, the present paper introduces a novel, energy-efficient, relay-assisted transmission protocol tailored for FL in IIoT networks.
 In addition to the perfect channel state information (PCSI) scenario, we further incorporate practical minimum mean-square error (MMSE)-based imperfect CSI (ICSI) into the communication model and develop an effective-SNR expression that explicitly accounts for estimation uncertainty.
 This enables a unified EE optimization across both CSI regimes within the same SPCA framework.
+Compared with existing works, the key distinctions of our approach are threefold: (i) the use of existing SNs as relays without requiring dedicated infrastructure, (ii) the joint consideration of FL and cooperative communication under both PCSI and ICSI conditions, and (iii) a unified EE optimization framework based on SPCA that accounts for practical channel estimation errors.
 The proposed protocol is designed to satisfy stringent latency and energy constraints by classifying SNs into single-hop and two-hop transmission modes based on their CSI.
 In the two-hop mode, relay nodes perform partial aggregation of local models before forwarding them to the ES, thereby enhancing resource utilization and reducing overall training latency.

 The key contributions of this paper are summarized as follows: \begin{itemize}[label=$\bullet$] \item We formulate the EE problem for relay-assisted FL under a time division multiple access (TDMA) protocol.
 Given the interdependence between computational and transmission energy, we decompose the problem into manageable sub-problems to enable efficient optimization.